|Counseling and Testing Services can provide presentations or training for faculty, staff, or student groups on a variety of topics:|

-Suicide Prevention Training
+Suicide Prevention (2 HOURS)

 QPR (Questions, Persuade, Refer) is a training program that is available for all groups or individuals on campus who need or want to know more about how to talk to students about this critical life-saving topic.
 People trained in QPR learn how to recognize the warning signs of a suicide crisis.
 The program teaches how to question, persuade, and refer someone to help.
-This is a two-hour practical training training that provides participants with the basic tools and knowledge so they can be effective if they were ever faced with this type of situation.
+This is a two-hour practical training that provides participants with the basic tools and knowledge so they can be effective if they were ever faced with this type of situation.

-It is our goal to equip as many UNT staff, faculty, students and concerned others as possible to help intervene and save our students lives.
+It is our goal to equip as many UNT staff, faculty, students, and concerned others as possible to help intervene and save our student's lives.